Morgan (orca): History

-Individual Norwegian orca are known to travel some distance from the site of their original identification.
-One orca was photographed 700 km from its previous sighting a year earlier, not to mention that Morgan herself has travelled from Norway to the Wadden Sea, a distance (depending on exact locations) of approximately 1200 km.
+Individual Norwegian orcas are known to travel some distance from the site of their original identification.
+One orca was photographed 700 km from its previous sighting a year earlier, and Morgan herself has travelled from Norway to the Wadden Sea, a distance (depending on exact locations) of approximately 1200 km.
 Additionally, there have been sightings of orca in the North Sea since Morgan's capture.